input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/usage-tutorial/issue-credential.md

-# Issuing a Credential
+Issuing a credential on a blockchain provides proof of when, where and by whom that credential was issued and can’t be changed.

-This section explains how to issue a credential.
+This section explains how to do it using Atala PRISM SDK.

 ## Recap

-This is what we have done from previous versions:
+This is what we have done in previous steps:

 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.crypto.*